3LilyFarmer/ACIT2520_termProject/breakdownofwork.md

 Michael Chen:
 I worked on the following tasks:
-1. Michael implement the admin function (in progress) 2.
+1. Michael implement the admin function (in progress)
-3.

-I also needed to research on Youtube and Google the following things:
-1.
+2. Trying to get wile e coyote and roadrunner to join the conversation.

 Arthur Cai:
 I worked on the following tasks: